open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 aggregator.

-The second choice--which dimensions to export by--affects how the batcher processes records emitted by the Differentiator during collection.
+The second choice--which dimensions to export by--affects how the integrator processes records emitted by the Differentiator during collection.
 During collection, the Differentiator emits an export record for each metric instrument with pending updates to the Integrator.